RiceD2KLab/HERC_Sp25/4_Data_Modeling/README.md

 # 📁 Data Modeling README

-This folder contains all logic and validation work related to the development of our **Nearest Neighbors model** for identifying similar Texas school districts based on demographic and outcome data.
+This folder contains all logic and validation work related to the development of our **Nearest Neighbors model** for identifying similar Texas school districts based on demographic data.

 ---